IBM/integrity-enforcer/docs/README_CONFIG_SIGNER_POLICY.md

 ```

 ### Define Signer for cluster-scope resources
-You can define signer for cluster-scope resources similarily.
+You can define a signer for cluster-scope resources similarily.
 Signer `signer-a` and `signer-b` can sign cluster-scope resources in the example below.

 ```yaml
 policies: